Dewlyn Nonprofit Services

 1. SCOPE OF SERVICES: The following services are available:

-II. (a) Standard Proposal – Fee $1,950.
-Standard proposals include Project Development, a Proposal Narrative, Program Budget, a Letter of Inquiry Template, an Online Grant Application Template (both customized to CLIENT's program), along with a grant strategy and tutorial.
+II. (a) Standard Proposal – Fee $2,400.
+Standard proposals include Project Development, a Proposal Narrative, Program Budget, a Funding and Partnership Templates, an Online Grant Application Template (customized to CLIENT's program), along with a grant strategy and tutorial.

 1. Project Development: Our proposal writing services includes consultation, where we will brainstorm with you to determine feasible ideas for your project; lend our expertise for project development; and, help you form a solid project direction.